 - Keep vegetation out of water supply with a simple filter at the base of the downpipe or at tank inlet.
 An effective system which fits into your downpipe with a larger grid to stop leaves, twigs, bark, etc and a fine mesh to block remainder.
 Some people use stockings as a filter.

 - Clean filters after the first good downpour has cleaned your roof and gutters.

-- Have at least two tanks – a collection/settlement tank and a storage/header tan.k
+- It is best to have two tanks – a smaller collection/settlement tank and one or two storage/header tan.ks

-- If possible, use a gravity supply instead of pump pressure supply as water usage will reduce, particularly in showers etc.
+- Note that a gravity supply instead of pump pressure supply is likely to reduce water usage, particularly in showers.